FranckyU/FranckyU/README.md

 *I'm a T-shaped engineer crafting great code with good balance from this savory remote location.*

-My core skills orbit around Full-Stack SaaS platforms engineering.
+My core skills orbit around **Full-Stack SaaS platforms engineering**.

 I work fully remote from GMT+3 collaborating with great teammates around the :earth_americas: stretching from US-PST to far-east Asia.